 Reliance Power Ltd

-Reliance Power Ltd is a prominent energy company in India, part of the Reliance Group, focused on developing and operating power generation projects.
-Established in 2007, it aims to provide reliable and sustainable energy solutions through a diverse portfolio of thermal, renewable, and hydroelectric power plants.
+Reliance Power Ltd is a part of the Reliance Group, focused on the development, generation, and distribution of electricity in India.
+It operates a diverse portfolio of power plants, including thermal, renewable, and hydroelectric projects.

 Get more details about Reliance Power Ltd share price today here.